 A large utility-scale solar farm may have tens of thousands of panels — a ground inspection team can take weeks to survey the full site manually, and many faults are invisible to the naked eye.
-Our thermal drone surveys cover the entire site in a single sortie, without removing or de-energising a single panel.
+Our thermal drone surveys can cover the entire site in a single sortie, without removing or de-energising a single panel.
 Every fault — hotspot, bypass diode failure, string underperformance, soiling pattern — is captured in flight and delivered as a georeferenced, annotated fault map your maintenance team can act on directly.

-Hotspots, bypass diode failures, and underperforming strings are invisible to the naked eye under normal operating conditions.
+Discuss your site requirementsHotspots, bypass diode failures, and underperforming strings are invisible to the naked eye under normal operating conditions.
 Our drones carry thermal imaging cameras that detect heat anomalies across every panel in a single sortie — identifying failing cells and components before they cause measurable production losses.
 The thermal survey runs alongside the visual inspection with no additional flight time and no panels removed or de-energised.

 A large utility-scale solar farm may have tens of thousands of panels.
 A ground inspection team covering the same site manually can take weeks.
 Our drones survey the full array in a single flight, capturing thermal and high-resolution visual data simultaneously — with no downtime, no scaffolding, and no interruption to generation.